Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Application

-Let $\boldW_t^*$ be the TCM at time $t$ with elements $w_{ijt}^*$.
-Define interference burden for a particular county $i$ at time $t$ to be the cumulative HyADS contribution of all power plants to that county, i.e., $w_{it}^* = \sum_j w_{ijt}^*$.
-Counties may have varied greatly in their interference burden from power plants, and a county with small $w_{it}^*$ was not necessarily comparable to a county with large $w_{it}^*$.
-To focus on the effect of scrubber installations, the data analysis was stratified by counties with similar interference burdens.
-Specifically, the interference burdens $w_{i,2003}^*, \dots, w_{i,2013}^*$ were averaged across years, i.e., $w_{i,\mathrm{agg}}^* = (1/11) \sum_{t=2003}^{2013} w_{it}^*$.
+The TCM provides a county's ``power plant burden," i.e., the cumulative HyADS contribution of all power plants to that county.
+Counties may have varied greatly in their power plant burden, and a county with small power plant burden was not necessarily comparable to a county with large power plant burden.
+To focus on the effect of scrubber installations, the data analysis was stratified by counties with similar power plant burdens.
+Formally, let $\boldW_t^*$ denote the TCM at time $t$ with elements $w_{ijt}^*$, and let power plant burden be denoted $w_{it}^* = \sum_j w_{ijt}^*$.
+The power plant burdens $w_{i,2003}^*, \dots, w_{i,2013}^*$ were averaged across years, i.e., $w_{i,\mathrm{agg}}^* = (1/11) \sum_{t=2003}^{2013} w_{it}^*$.
 Then, counties were stratified based on quartiles of $\{w_{i,\mathrm{agg}}^* \}_{i=1}^{n}$.
 Counties in the lowest two quartiles were not analyzed since coal power plants had a relatively small effect on those counties, according to HyADS.
-Counties in the third and fourth quartile were analyzed separately and were labeled low and high interference burden counties, respectively.
+Counties in the third and fourth quartile were analyzed separately and were labeled low and high power plant burden counties, respectively.
 These counties were located in the eastern United States, where most coal power plants operate.
-A map showing the interference burden groups, power plant locations, and power plant scrubber status in 2007, is displayed in Figure \ref{fig:int_burden_map}.
+Figure \ref{fig:int_burden_map} shows a map displaying the power plant burden groups, power plant locations, and power plant scrubber statuses in 2007.